KnightLian/EVOLUTIONARY_Robot_Morphology/README.md

-Cooperated with [Li](https://github.com/davit666), Robot morphology has been evolved using Evolutionary Computation.
+Cooperated with [Li](https://github.com/davit666), robot morphology has been evolved using Evolutionary Computation.
 The physics simulator is implemented in VPython.

 ### Phase 1